Implementing Zero Trust Security: Never Trust, Always Verify

 Continuous Verification and Monitoring

-Traditional security often involved point-in-time decisions: authenticate once, then trust until the session expires.
+Traditional security authenticated once, then trusted until session expiration.
 Zero Trust requires ongoing verification:

 # Example of continuous behavior monitoring